notepad-plus-plus/npp-usermanual/content/docs/searching.md

 *  `$ℕ`, `${ℕ}`, `\ℕ` ⇒ Returns what matched the ℕth subexpression (numbered capture group), where ℕ is a positive integer (1 or larger).
 If ℕ is greater than 9, use `${ℕ}`.

+    * Please note: the `\g...` and `\k...`  [backreference](#capture-groups-and-backreferences) syntaxes only work in the search expression, and are _not_ designed or intended to work in the substititution/replacement expression.

 *  `$+{name}` ⇒ Returns what matched subexpression named _name_ (named capture group).

-If not described above, `\` followed by any character will output that literal character.
+If not described in this section, `\` followed by any character will output that literal character.

 #### Substitution Grouping